 The New Testament does not teach that we are praying divine coded secrets when we pray in tongues, and such ideas are the breeding ground for false revelation not consistent with the sound doctrine given to us in the scriptures.
-When we go beyond the teachings of scripure thinking we have spiritual revelation because of tongues, this can will open our minds to doctrines of demons.
+When we go beyond the teachings of scripture thinking we have spiritual revelation because of tongues, this can open our minds to unscriptural doctrines.

-It is almost certain that this is the reason why so many who elevate tongues beyond the scriptural broundries very seldom obey the Bible’s instructions regarding the proper use of tongues publically.
-Rather than remaining silent in obedience to God’s Word, many elect to “display their spiritually” by speaking in tongues publically when there is no one present to interpet.
-Yet the scriptures teach us to be silent in public if there is no interpeter.
+It is almost certain that this is the reason why so many who elevate tongues beyond the scriptural boundaries very seldom obey the Bible’s instructions regarding the proper use of tongues publicly.
+Rather than remaining silent in obedience to God’s Word, many elect to “display their spiritually” by speaking in tongues publicly when there is no one present to interpret.
+Yet the scriptures teach us to be silent in public if there is no interpreter.

 The 6th benefit mentioned on the list of the 100 Benefits says, Tongues is drawing secrets to life’s complicated issues.